Bennotsi-MTG/Doomsday-Codex/core/brainstorm.md

 11. Cast ToA for Storm = 9.

-Again the same concept applies however we do need one extra mana as otherwise we cannot cast BW due to our LEDs discard clause.
+Again the same concept applies however we do need one extra mana as otherwise we cannot cast BW due to our LEDs' discard clause.
 Nevertheless both the above examples are cheap piles requiring relatively low resources.

 ```